rmcar17/piqtree/docs/quickstart/using_substitution_models.md

 ### Base Frequencies

-Three types of base frequencies can be specified using the [`FreqType`](../api/model/FreqType.md) enum, or additionally the [`CustomBaseFreq`](../api/model/FreqType.md) for fixing base frequencies.
-Alternatively the IQ-TREE string representation can be used.
+Three types of base frequencies can be specified using the [`FreqType`](../api/model/FreqType.md) enum, or alternatively the [`CustomBaseFreq`](../api/model/FreqType.md) class can be used to fix base frequencies.
+Otherwise, the IQ-TREE string representation can be used.

-If not specified, the chosen model's default settings are used.
+If base frequencies are not specified, the chosen model's default settings are used.

 - [`F`](../api/model/FreqType.md#piqtree.model.FreqType.F): Empirical base frequencies.
 String representation also used to fix base frequencies.
 - [`FQ`](../api/model/FreqType.md#piqtree.model.FreqType.FQ): Equal base frequencies.